top of page

 What Sets this Trip Apart from Others?

-All-Inclusive: From the moment you step off your plane in San Jose to the moment of departure, all expenses are covered except some alcohol and items of a personal nature.
+All-Inclusive: From the moment you step off your plane in San Jose to the moment of departure, all expenses are covered except alcohol and items of a personal nature.
 Your registration covers your laundry, food, lodging, transportation, guides, and gratuities.

 Limited Group Size: No more than 7 other participants will join you on your journey.
 Small groups ensure much better bird spotting.